 The pattern of assessment provides frequent but 'light touch' reporting to parents via 'interim' reports (a single effort grade and attainment grade in each subject) every three or four weeks, with full written reports provided periodically.
-Full written reports will also include reports from the Tutor and Houseparent, and a brief comment from the Principal.
+Full written reports will also include reports from the Tutor and Houseparent, and a brief comment from the Principal (which may sometimes be generic if circumstances dictate).

 Staff meetings of all academic, pastoral and Music HoDs are regularly held the week following the publication of interim grades and full reports.
 Individual students whose average academic effort grades or attainment grades raise concerns are discussed and supportive actions agreed.
-These may be in the form of supervising prep for a period of time, or an academic report, initially monitored by the tutor but progressing to the Head of Sixth Form/Deputy Principal if necessary, supporting a student regarding:
+These may be in the form of supervising prep for a period of time, or an academic report, initially monitored by the tutor but progressing to the Head of Sixth Form/Key Stage 4 Academic Coordinator or Vice-Principal if necessary, supporting a student regarding:

 - response to feedback

 - seeking guidance

 - organisation in terms of turning up with correct equipment and/or completing prep on time and to a good standard

 - focus and attention in class

-- contribution in class.
+- contribution in class,

 - engagement with tasks

 - motivation

 - independent learning